Carlosf12/LLM-Prompting-Demos---Concepts/README.md

     4.  **Few-shot Prompting**: Providing examples to teach the model a desired style.
     5.  **Specifying Steps**: Breaking down complex tasks for the model.
     6.  **Working Out Solutions First**: Improving accuracy by having the model solve a problem before evaluating an answer.
     7.  **Generating Marketing Copy**: Creating a product description from a technical fact sheet and then refining the output with a word count constraint.
+This demo now includes enhanced terminal output using the **`rich`** library and saves a formatted HTML report.

 * **Iterative Prompt Development (`iterative_prompts.py`)**: A dedicated script that demonstrates the process of iteratively refining a prompt to achieve a progressively better and more targeted output.

+***

 ## Prerequisites